rsheldiii/KeyV2/README.md

 ![an artisan key with no-face on it](assets/example4.JPG)

+(no face courtesy of [this thing](https://www.thingiverse.com/thing:519727/))

+Artisan support also supports _subtracting_ children by doing `key(inset=true) { ... }`, which is super helpful if you want to make keycaps with legends that are not text.
+The children will be placed just above the middle of the dish as per usual; you will need to translate them downwards (`ex translate([0,0,-1])`) to get them to 'dig in' to the top of the key.

 ## What if I want to get _really_ technical?

-If you're not afraid to write some code yourself, at the base level this library _should_ function well as a key profile design library. by loading up `src/key.scad` (notice no s) you can tweak variables in `src/settings.scad` to prototype your own profiles.
-You can design your own keyset with custom width height and depth, dish tilt, top skew, fonts, wall thickness, etc.
+At the base level this library should function well as a key profile design library. by loading up `src/key.scad` (notice no s) you can tweak variables in `src/settings.scad` to prototype your own profiles.
+There are currently 44 different settings to tweak in `src/settings.scad` including width height and depth of the keycap, dish tilt, top skew, fonts, wall thickness, etc.

+### What if I want to get even more technical than that?

+Now we're talkin!

-In addition, the library should be abstract enough to handle new dish types, keystems, and key shapes, in case you want to design your own DataMancer keycaps, support buckling spring keyboards (maybe) or design some kind of triangular dished profile. `src/shapes.scad` `src/stems.scad` and `src/dishes.scad` all have a 'selector' module at the top that should allow you to implement your own creations alongside what already exists.
+This library should be abstract enough to handle new dish types, keystems, and key shapes, in case you want to design your own Typewriter-style keycaps, support buckling spring keyboards or design some kind of triangular dished profile. `src/shapes.scad` `src/stems.scad` and `src/dishes.scad` all have a 'selector' module at the top that should allow you to implement your own creations alongside what already exists.

 Here's an example of tweaking the settings and code to make a 'stop sign' key profile:

 In `key_shape()` in `shapes.scad`:

 ```
- else if ($key_shape_type == "circle") {
+ else if ($key_shape_type == "stop_sign") {
-   rotate([0,0,22.5]) circle(d=width - width_difference, $fn=8);
+   rotate([0,0,22.5]) circle(d=size[0] - delta[0], $fn=8);
  }
 ```